7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 #### https urls

 I noticed that `mail.com` (unlike google.com) always redirects to an `https` url.
-So I began learning about ssl sockets, and I used the ssl module to open an ssl socket when the redirect was to an `https` url.
+So I learned about ssl sockets, and I used the `ssl module` to open an ssl socket when the redirect was to an `https` url.
 See here:

 http://erlang.org/doc/apps/ssl/using_ssl.html